 This one starts out hot -- just look at all those Hall of Famers -- before falling off somewhat.
 Berra and fellow Yankee Hall of Fame catcher Bill Dickey each wore 8 in pinstripes; it was retired in honor of each of them in 1972.

 Notable names: Ozzie Smith, Lou Whitaker, Pee Wee Reese, Richie Ashburn, Bobby Doerr

-Sometimes, numbers take on a personality, and that's pretty clear true with the No. 1, which is almost universally worn by speedy middle infielders or defensively gifted center fielders.
-That might be changing somewhat today with the powerful Carlos Correa, but you're more likely to find a Jarrod Dyson or Garry Templeton than you are a Ruth or Gehrig here.
+Sometimes, numbers take on a personality, and that's pretty clear true with the No. 1, which is almost universally worn by speedy middle infielders or defensively gifted center fielders, befitting the origins of uniform numbers as matching lineup positions.
+It's not a hard-and-fast rule, because the powerful Carlos Correa sported it during his time in Houston, but you're more likely to find a Jarrod Dyson or Garry Templeton than you are a Ruth or Gehrig here.